romannep/c9couch/README.md

 # c9couch
 Access to CouchDB Futon and CouchDB Fauxton from Cloud9 IDE for Node.JS project

-Cloud9 IDE does not provide a way to access to Futon or Fauxton- web admin interfaces to CouchDB.
+Cloud9 IDE does not provide a way to access Futon or Fauxton- web admin interfaces to CouchDB.
 This script do nothing but forward http requests to couchdb.
 It helps to work with Futon.

 ## Use